Heritage Projects

 Project Budget

 Use the budget form embedded in the application to record expected expenses and revenues for the project.
-In the notes section of Project Budget, explain the line items and how you intend to use the funds you’re requesting from 4Culture, and how you will scale your project if you receive partial funding.
 The total expenses and revenues must match, including in-kinds in expenses and revenues.
+In the Budget Notes section, explain the line items and how you intend to use the funds you’re requesting from 4Culture, and how you will scale your project if you receive partial funding.
 Please refer to “What Heritage Projects Funds” section of the guidelines for eligible and ineligible uses of 4Culture funding.
+If you are applying for Art Projects or Preservation Projects for the same project, it is required to disclose the amount you are requesting from the other programs (use the “Government” line item in the budget form) and the intended uses of the funds.
+The funds from Heritage Projects and other programs must be used for different aspects of the project that meet the requirements of each program.

 Board of Directors (organization and group only)